-In addition, CMGI has stated that it believes the opportunity exists to grow our business in China and that we are actively exploring opportunities to establish China-based operations.
+In addition, CMGI has stated that it believes the opportunity exists to grow our business in China and that we are actively exploring opportunities to establish China-based operations, including our planned acquisition of Modus.
 There can be no assurance that such efforts will be successful.
 Failure to establish a China presence in the near term could have a material adverse effect on our prospects and results of operations.